 In the Banking section of QuickBooks Online, we will see QuickBooks has automatically picked up the journal as the matching transaction:

 All we need to do is click ‘Match’ to reconcile the journal entry to the deposit:

 The accounting for this Shopify Payout is now complete and it will appear in our financial statements like this:

 PayPal payouts (via PayPal clearing account)

-In this example, the payout won't match directly to a specific payment and A2X will use gateway clearing account to capture the payment amounts.
+In this example, the payout won't match directly to a specific payment and A2X will use a gateway clearing account to capture the payment amounts.

 The PayPal payout that we will be using as an example covers one month: